quimaguirre/NetworkMedicineToolbox/README.md

 # toolbox

-**network-medicine-toolbox** is a forked version of the **toolbox** repository in Python 3.
+**NetworkMedicineToolbox** is a forked version of the **toolbox** repository in Python 3.
 It encapsulates various scripts used for the analysis of disease and drug related biological data sets.
 It contains generic utilities for data processing (e.g., parsing, network-based analysis, proximity, etc, ...).

 Contents